Are RV fridges good enough for full-time living? We’ll let you decide

 An RV fridge from a reputable brand will last around 12-15 years.
 Of course, it depends on how well you keep up with maintenance.

-How you use the fridge also influences the lifespan.
+How you use the fridge also influences its lifespan.
 If you're finding yourself overfilling it, you might be overworking the unit.
-It will have to work harder to keep the fridge cool.
-Thus, it will wear the inside components down.
+It will have to work harder to keep the fridge cool, which will wear down the inside components.

-Keeping up with repairs is the last factor that influences the lifespan.
-If problems show up, make sure you get genuine and quality parts to fix the issue.
+The last factor that influences lifespan is keeping up with repairs.
+If problems show up, make sure you get genuine, quality parts to fix the issue.

 Final Takeaway